Black Rock (Vic.)

 Table Chart PROFILE FAQ

-Black Rock has a typical household mix, with a fairly typical median household size
+Black Rock has a typical household mix, with a lower-than-average median household size

-Family households account for 74.5% of all households, including 33.7% couples with children, 32.3% couples without children, and 7.8% single parent families.
-Non-family households constitute the remaining 25.5%, with lone person households at 24.3% and group households comprising 1.1%.
-The median household size is 2.5 people, which aligns with the Greater Melbourne average.
+Family households constitute 74.5% of all households, including 33.7% couples with children, 32.3% couples without children, and 7.8% single parent families.
+Non-family households account for the remaining 25.5%, with lone person households at 24.3% and group households comprising 1.1%.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households